berkerol/photo-of-the-day/index.md

 $ ./autostart.sh
 ```

-You can customize the startup command in potd.desktop (for Mac OS X) or potd.plist (Linux) file.
+You must install first in order to use this feature.
+You can customize the startup command in potd.plist (for Mac OS X) or potd.desktop (Linux) file.

 ## Usage